ron2018/FIONASITE-HBCD/readme.md

 ```

 #### Multiple projects on FIONA
 With the latest version of FIONA more than one project can now be hosted on FIONA.
 Additionally to the default location /data/ a number of further directories - one per new project - can be specified.
-For example your second project might be called ABCDF.
+For example your second project might be called HBCDF.
 Your configuration file contain one more key with a section for each additional scanner connection:

 ```
     "SITES": {
-        "ABCDE": {
+        "HBCDE": {
             "DICOMIP":        "<IP of this computer as seen by the scanner>", "DICOMPORT":      "<Port number that receives DICOM data (4006)>", "DICOMAETITLE":   "<Application Entity Title of this system <site>FIONA>",